-Unnecessary audit work papers create clutter and can create legal problems.
+Unnecessary audit work papers create clutter and potential legal problems.

-I see two problems in most audit work paper files:
+I see two problems in most work paper files:

 (1) Too much documentation, and

 (2) Too little documentation